 This means they gravitate toward perks like flexible schedules and telecommuting, which are becoming more popular due to the advancement of technology.
 Gen Xers tend to be very independent.
 They generally prefer to make their own choices regarding how their projects are completed and how they manage their workdays.
 So consider letting them innovate their own ways of doing things or select tasks on a daily or weekly basis.
 Allowing them reasonable freedom and flexibility can go far toward improving their morale and productivity.

 Millennials, either correctly or incorrectly, are often characterized as job hoppers.
 This is because they often believe that better pay and benefits can be found somewhere else.
 They aren’t the 1st generation to believe that if you want a pay raise or promotion you’ll have to go find it elsewhere.
 But they do seem to fully embrace the concept.

 The good news is that pay and benefits aren’t the only things that motivate Millennials.
 Like their Gen X predecessors, Millennials tend to love flexibility, options, and professional-development opportunities.
 Of course, it’s not only Millennials who will switch jobs if they feel like their careers are stagnating.
 Any member of any generation may start looking for a new job if they feel like they’re not getting anywhere in their current job.

 HR managers can help retain Millennial talent by providing plenty of mentorship and career-development opportunities for professional growth and advancement.

 How to motivate Gen Z

-Much like Gen X, Gen Z saw their parents plunder through the Great Recession of 2008, so they can be particularly motivated by pay and traditional financial benefits like bonuses after seeing what happened when people found themselves without enough.
-Perks such as a 401(k) match, student loan repayment, tuition reimbursement are important to Generation Z.
+Gen Z saw their parents suffer economic hardship and job loss surrounding the Great Recession of 2008.
+So they can be particularly motivated by pay and traditional financial incentives like bonuses and other forms of variable compensation.
+Perks such as a 401(k) match, retirement benefits, healthcare coverage, student loan repayment, and tuition reimbursement are also important to Generation Z.